 Submissions may be sent by email to firstname.lastname@example.org, by fax to the NAADAC Awards Committee (ATTN: Kristin Hamilton, Sr. Communications Manager) at 703.741.7698, or by mail to:

 NAADAC, the Association for Addiction Professionals

 44 Canal Center Plaza, Suite 301

 Alexandria, VA 22314

-All award nominations must be received by May 31 for consideration by the NAADAC Awards Committee.
+Deadline: All award nominations much be received by June 30th for consideration.

-Please note NAADAC does not pay for travel to the venue of acceptance.
-If the award winner cannot attend the presentation, the award will be sent to the recipient.
+Please note NAADAC does not pay for travel to the NAADAC Annual Conference venue for acceptance of the award at the President's Awards Luncheon.
+If the award winner cannot attend the event, the award will be sent to the recipient.

 Past Award Recipients